-Every contract not made in the ordinary course of business which is material to the registrant and is to be performed in whole or in part at or after the filing of the registration statement or report or, in addition, for newly reporting registrants, was entered into not more than two years before the date of such filing, must be filed as a material contract under Form 20-F. Common examples of material contracts include underwriting agreements, asset purchase agreements, long-term debt agreements, employment agreements for executive officers, financial services agreements, joint venture agreements, lease agreements, license agreements, pension plans, profit sharing plans, stock option agreements, stock purchase agreements and termination agreements.
+Every contract not made in the ordinary course of business which is material to the registrant and is to be performed in whole or in part at or after the filing of the registration statement or report or, in addition, for newly reporting registrants, was entered into not more than two years before the date of such filing, must be filed as a material contract under Form 20-F. Common examples of material contracts include underwriting agreements, asset purchase agreements, long-term debt agreements, employment agreements for executive officers, financial services agreements, joint venture agreements, lease agreements, license agreements, pension plans, profit sharing plans, stock option agreements.